| |

 We also had our eye on Hotel Moon & Sun, which is a good option if you’re looking for a nice hotel in a great location (across from one of our favorite coffee shops in the city).

-Update 2024: My mom and her friend stayed at Hotel Moon & Sun in late 2023 and loved it.
+Update 2025: My mom and her friend stayed at Hotel Moon & Sun a couple of years ago and loved it.
 The location is great (they also loved So Coffee Roasters across the street).

-We were originally going to stay at The Passenger Hostel, but changed to an apartment with more space when my brother decided to join.
+We were originally going to stay at The Passenger Hostel, but changed to an apartment with more space when my brother decided to join our trip.

-Days 4-6: Lisbon + Day Trip to Sintra
+Days 4-6: Lisbon & A Day Trip to Sintra

 Click here to see prices and train times for the journey from Porto to Lisbon